 Step by step

-- Lie on your stomach, arms by your side, palms facing down, the front of your chin is on the floor.
+- Lie on your stomach, arms by your side, your forehead or your chin on the mat.

 - Lengthen your lower back by gently pressing your pubic bone into the floor, and pull your navel in towards the spine as you exhale.

 - Engage your leg muscles.

 - As you inhale, lift your head, chest, arms and legs off the floor, firming your shoulder blades onto your back, and so broadening your chest.
 You can imagine someone holding your hands gently pulling you back, to come up higher.

 - Feet are drawn towards the mid-line but do not have to be touching, you can keep them hip-width apart.

 - Stay for 5 breaths making sure breathing remains calm and steady.

 - As you exhale, lower out of the pose then repeat another two times.